[This Article was updated in November 2020]

 - Social network software can give you more flexibility than website builders.
 But it still will be less than with the custom solutions.
 The biggest issue is that if you change the code, the changes can become incompatible with newer versions of the software.

 The unique projects require a more individual approach.
-Namely, the custom website development is the only method that can give you total data and code control, flexibility and uniqueness of functionality, freedom of extension and changes, as well as high level of security.
+Namely, custom website development is the only method that can give you total data and code control, flexibility and uniqueness of functionality, freedom of extension and changes, as well as a high level of security.

 Take a brief review of these four types of development: